Wasted (Digga D song)

 "Wasted" is a song by British rappers Digga D featuring ArrDee.
 It was released as a single on 13 August 2021.
 The single peaked at number six on the UK Singles Chart, becoming Digga D's second single placed in the UK top 10.
-The single was certified silver by the BPI on 29 October 2021.
+The single was certified platinum by the BPI 8 November 2024.

 Background

 The song was first exclusively previewed in the East London jewellers establishment Trotters Jewellers' YouTube video with Digga D in April 2021 and later teased on TikTok on 14 July.
 The first verse of the song was later leaked on the internet, which grew the demand of the single.
 On 11 August, Digga announced the single and revealed that Brighton rapper ArrDee would be featured.

 Music and lyrics

 "Wasted" was produced by Jacob Manson & Finn Wigan.
 The song samples T2 and Jodie Aysha's 2007 Bassline hit "Heartbroken".
 The instrumental has been described as "jumpy garage production".
 The lyrics were described as Digga D having "a cruddy approach" while ArrDee rapped with a "bullish" and "Geezer" narrative.